vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 +------------------+------------+-----------+----------+------+------+
 ```

+Example before ACLs are set:

-**Run the Java producer to `demo-topic-1`: before ACLs**
+* Run the Java producer to `demo-topic-1`

-Check logs for `org.apache.kafka.common.errors.TopicAuthorizationException`
+Check logs for `org.apache.kafka.common.errors.TopicAuthorizationException`:

 ```
 PASS: Producer failed due to org.apache.kafka.common.errors.TopicAuthorizationException (expected because there are no ACLs to allow this client application)
 ```

-Create ACLs for the service account
+* Create ACLs for the service account:

 ```bash
 $ ccloud kafka acl create --allow --service-account-id 21280 --operation CREATE --topic demo-topic-1